-(5) An instrument appointing a proxy may be in the following form, or another form the board approves:

-..... (name of co-operative)

-I (name) of (address)

-being a member of the co-operative appoint

-...... (name) of (address)

-as my proxy or, in that person's absence, the chairperson of the meeting or a person nominated by the chairperson as my proxy, to vote for me and on my behalf at the annual general/special general meeting of the co-operative, to be held on the day of 20...... and at any adjournment of the meeting.

-#This form is to be used in favour/against the resolution.

-Signed this day of 20......
+(5) An instrument appointing a proxy may be in the following form, or another form the board approves: (name of co-operative) I (name) of (address) being a member of the co-operative appoint (name) of (address) as my proxy or, in that person's absence, the chairperson of the meeting or a person nominated by the chairperson as my proxy, to vote for me and on my behalf at the annual general/special general meeting of the co-operative, to be held on the day of 20 and at any adjournment of the meeting. #This form is to be used in favour/against the resolution.
+Signed this day of 20 Strike out if not applicable. #To be inserted if desired.
+Note.
+The form may also set out the resolutions with provision for the member to give